adchejjari/MyReactApp/README.md

-This is ly first react basic app, uses Imgur Api to display images on the screen for 10 seconds
+This is my first ReactJS basic app, uses Imgur Api to display images on the screen for 10 seconds

 It downloads the first four images from an album